-- The major economies have all recovered from the COVID-19 pandemic to varying degrees.
+- ◆ The major economies have all recovered from the COVID-19 pandemic to varying degrees.
 However, the ongoing war in Ukraine has prevented the return to normalcy for the European Union, Russia and Ukraine.
-A ceasefire in Ukraine will be positive for them and for the World. - As the China-U.S. strategic competition is likely to be the new normal in the next five to ten years, some degree of economic de-globalisation, de-coupling and de-risking is inevitable.
+A ceasefire in Ukraine will be positive for them and for the World. - ◆ As the China-U.S. strategic competition is likely to be the new normal in the next five to ten years, some degree of economic de-globalisation, decoupling and de-risking is inevitable.
 In the short term, it will lower economic welfare in every economy.
-However, in the long term, when all is done and settled, the net result is likely to be multiple supply chains, greater resilience for the world economy, and perhaps even greater welfare for all. - Of course, the world economy will do better if China, U.S. and all the other countries can cooperate to promote a global economic recovery, as they did in the aftermath of the Global Financial Crisis of 2008.
-Collectively, they can also make much more progress in the prevention of climate change. - My personal forecast is that the growth of Chinese real GDP in 2025 will be around 4.5%, given the many uncertainties.
-The Sky is Still Not Falling!
-The truth is that the Chinese economy, like the U.S. economy, is no longer dependent on its exports or export surplus.
-If achieved, it is a very respectable real rate of growth for a major economy.
-For the decade beyond 2025, an average rate of growth between 5% and 6% for the Chinese economy is feasible. - While the development of new-quality productivity is important for long-term growth, the key to maintaining an adequate rate of growth in the short and medium term is the expansion of aggregate demand, including public investment.
+However, in the long term, when all is done and settled, the net result is likely to be the emergence of multiple supply chains, greater resilience for the world economy, and perhaps even greater welfare. - ♦ With multiple supply chains, the negative effects of disruptions due to geopolitical reasons, pandemics or natural disasters will be minimized and there will be greater competition and hence higher quality and lower prices for all. - Of course, the world economy will do better if China, U.S. and all the other countries can cooperate to promote a global economic recovery, as they did in the aftermath of the Global Financial Crisis of 2008.
+Collectively, they can also make much more progress in the prevention of climate change.
+83